freeradical13/freeradical13.github.io/index.md

 1. Various [structural formulas][] that describe the two-dimensional or three-dimensional structure of the molecule.
 1. An ionic compound name (or systematic name) with a set of element names with any cation first; for example, Sodium Chloride.
 If the cation is a transition metal, then it may be followed by roman numerals in parentheses ([type-I compounds][], [type-II compounds][] or [type-III compounds][]) which represents the net positive charge of that cation; for example, Iron(III) Oxide is Fe<sub>2</sub>O<sub>3</sub> because the III means that Iron is Fe<sup>3+</sup> and gave 3 extra electrons, and since each Oxygen atom needs two electrons, there should be two Iron atoms, making 6 extra electrons, which means there are three Oxygen atoms, each taking 2 of those 6 extra electrons.

-[Electronegativity][] is the tendency of an atom to attract electrons to its valence shell (closely related to electron affinity).
-It follows from the octet rule that atoms increase in electronegativity from left to right.
-Electronegativity decreases from top to bottom because the valence shell is farther away from the positively charged nucleus and thus there's less pull to bring in additional electrons.
-Electropositivity is the opposite of electronegativity.

 When atoms of different electronegativities are bonded, electrons will tend to be drawn closer to the atoms with higher electronegativities, thus leading to positive or negative [partial charges][chemical polarity] ([δ][greek delta]<sup>+</sup> or δ<sup>-</sup>, respectively), creating a polarized (or polar) bond.
 For example, in the water molecule, Oxygen is more electronegative than the Hydrogens, so there's a partial negative charge at the end of the Oxygen away from the two Hydrogens, and positive positive charges on the opposite ends of the Hydrogens.

 [Intermolecular forces][] describe attraction and repulsion forces between substances and are relatively weaker than intramolecular forces: